danielchyeh/ImageNet-100-Pytorch/README.md

 │   ├── imagenet
 │   │   ├── train
 │   │   ├── val
-│   ├── imagenet-100 (would be generated)
-│   │   ├── train
+│   ├── imagenet-100 (would be generated, no need to specify) │   │   ├── train
 │   │   ├── val